kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 ### Test Plan

 - Unit and integration tests veryfing that:
-  - node affinity, node selector or tolerations not mutable for jobs that have been unsuspended before
+  - pod template's node affinity, node selector, tolerations, annotations and labels not mutable for jobs that have been unsuspended before
-  - node affinity, node selector or tolerations not mutable for apps other than jobs
+  - pod template's node affinity, node selector tolerations, annotations or labels not mutable for apps other than jobs
   - job controller observes the update and creates pods with the new scheduling directives

 <!--